sandialabs/Spitfire/docs/source/demo/reactors/one_step_heptane_ignition.rst

 Cantera provides several formats for chemical reaction mechanism - see `here <https://cantera.org/tutorials/input-files.html>`__ for the details.
-We use the CTI format below to create the following reaction and its non-elementary rate expression.
+We use the YAML format below to create the following reaction and its non-elementary rate expression.
 A standard Arrhenius rate constant is employed.